will0w7/MoneyLooter/README.md

 I've received a few requests, mainly from players of the classic versions, to be able to use Auctionator while they have TSM active and since it is a "bug" that occurs very rarely, I'm reactivating this system and I'll see if I receive any complaints over time.

-**Note:** Auctioneer is disabled since the addon is broken and orphaned.
-I would like to enable it (and complete the implementation) in the future if the developers fix it.
+**Note:** ~~Auctioneer is disabled since the addon is broken and orphaned.
+I would like to enable it (and complete the implementation) in the future if the developers fix it.~~ Auctioneer is now enabled and working (at least in Retail) using "Best" for the prices ("Median" by default).

 ## New in 1.1: Summary Mode